sveltejs/v2.svelte.dev/content/guide/15-contributing-guide.md

 #### Finding square one

-Wtih a large codebase, especially one for a compiler, it's challenging to now where to start contributing.
-The first step is to check out the [issue page](https://github.com/sveltejs/svelte/issues) for Svelte.
-It's recommended to skim through some of the `Bug` labeled issues to see if any grab you attention.
+Wtih a large codebase, especially one for a compiler, it's challenging to know where to start contributing.
+The first step is to check out the [issues page](https://github.com/sveltejs/svelte/issues) for Svelte.
+It's recommended to skim through some of the `Bug` labeled issues to see if any grab your attention.
 As of now, we don't have a label for first time contributors but a `First Time Contributor` label is being discussed to be included in the triage of issues.

 #### What stage causes my error?

 So you've selected an issue that could be good for a first PR, now what?
 We need to find out where the code causing the error shows up.
-First step will be finding out what stage in the compile process handles the domain of our error.
+First step will be finding out what stage in the compilation process handles the domain of our error.

 From here we can start to dig into `src/parse`, `src/validate`, or `src/compile` to see what code could contain clues on where the error is originating.
 This compile time flow diagram will give you an idea of how code in `App.html` gets compiled.